simon-jaeger/sae-php-frameworks/final/_docs/terminology.md

 ## migrations

-php scripts that create db tables. easily recreate database on other computers.
+php scripts that create db tables. easily recreate database, even on other computers.